dwyl/flutter-todo-list-tutorial/README.md

 to access the provider value,
 we extend with `ConsumerWidget`.
 By extending with this,
-the widget will have access
-to a `ref` in the `build()`
-function with wich we can
-access the providers.
+the widget will have access to a `ref` in the `build()` function which is what we can use to access the providers.
 Hence why the
 `final todo = ref.watch(_currentTodo);`
 line inside `TodoItem`.

-The `_currentTodo` is a
-small provider that refers
-to the local state of the `TodoItem`.
+The `_currentTodo` is a small provider that refers to the local state of the `TodoItem`.
 We did this just for optimization purposes.
 We could have a `StatefulWidget` in which we pass the `Todo` object when creating this `TodoItem` widget.

 If you check the code,
 the `TodoItem` will allow users to edit the `Todo` item by tapping it.
 When it taps/focusing,
 the description becomes editable.

 They can edit by changing
-the text and then unfocusing
+the text and then unfocussing
 (e.g. tapping away from the `TodoItem` widget).

 ```dart